SebastianElvis/english-research-lint/README.md

 - Avoiding personal pronouns **does not** make your science more objective.
 - By agreeing to be an author on the paper, you are **taking responsibility** for its content.
 Thus, you should also claim responsibility for the assertions in the text by using “We” or “I”.

+Additional Reasons:

+- Journals want this! (e.g. [Science magazine](http://www.sciencemag.org/site/feature/contribinfo/prep/res/style.xhtml) advises: “Use active voice when suitable, particularly when necessary for correct syntax" )
+- Great authors do it!
+(Watson and Crick’s celebrated 1953 [paper](http://www.exploratorium.edu/origins/coldspring/printit.html) in Nature begins:
+  “We wish to suggest a structure for the salt of deoxyribose nucleic acid (D.N.A.).”)

 ### 2.2.
 Use strong verbs